Sergio Araujo: Las Palmas

 On 19 July 2014, Araujo returned to Spain, joining Las Palmas in a season-long loan deal.
 He made his debut for the Canarians on 23 August, starting and scoring the last in a 2–0 home win against UE Llagostera.
 Las Palmas came fourth and made the play-offs, in which Araujo opened a 1–1 draw at Real Valladolid in the first leg of the semi-finals; he missed a penalty in added time in the goalless second as his team advanced on the away goals rule.
 On 21 June 2015, in the final second leg against Real Zaragoza at the Estadio Gran Canaria, he scored an 84th-minute goal that made it 2–0 on the night, 3–3 on aggregate, thus sending Los Amarillos into La Liga via the same rule.

 Araujo appeared in 43 matches and scored 25 goals over the season for the Canary Islands outfit, being the club's top goalscorer and the second overall.
 Despite strong links to a move to Celtic and Real Sociedad the club managed to buy him outright, with the player signing a five-year deal.

 On 22 August 2015, Araujo made his La Liga debut, starting in a 0–1 away loss against Atlético Madrid.
 He scored his first goal in the category on 13 September, netting his team's first in a 3–3 draw at Celta de Vigo.

 First loan to AEK Athens

 On 24 January 2017, Araujo joined AEK Athens on loan until the end of the season with an option to extend for a further year.
 A week later, he scored twice in his debut, a 6–0 home win over Levadiakos for the Greek Cup.
-On 6 March 2017 he scored his first Superleague Greece goal in a 1–1 away draw against rivals Panionios, and six days later he scored two of his team's three goals in the "double-headed eagle" derby against PAOK.
+On 6 March 2017 he scored his first Super League Greece goal in a 1–1 away draw against rivals Panionios, and six days later he scored two of his team's three goals in the "double-headed eagle" derby against PAOK.

 On 13 April 2017, he opened the score in a 2–1 away Greek Cup semifinals first leg win against champions Olympiacos.
 On 31 May, he scored the second goal of a 2–1 away win against Panionios and his team qualified for the UEFA Champions League.
 At the end of the season he returned to Las Palmas.